Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading: Results

-The following formulaic alphas (Table~\ref{tab:alpha_formulas}) were generated by the LLM.
+A sample of the LLM-Generated formulaic alphas is shown in Figure~\ref{tab:alpha_formulas}.
 These alphas are grouped by their main focus, including momentum, sentiment, volume, market indices, technical indicators, moving averages, volatility, and various combinations.
 These alphas incorporate price, volume, and sentiment features to capture diverse trading signals.

+Specifically, the momentum and moving average formulas (e.g., $\alpha_1, \alpha_{26}$) are based on the trend-following effect, where stock prices tend to keep moving in the same direction because investors often follow the crowd.
+Sentiment-based alphas (e.g., $\alpha_6, \alpha_{10}$) capture how investor emotions and news can push prices away from their true value in the short term.
+Volume and volatility formulas (e.g., $\alpha_{11}, \alpha_{36}$) use trading activity and price swings to measure market strength and risk.
+Additionally, the index-based and combination formulas show how local stocks are influenced by global markets, such as the S\&P 500 or Nikkei 225.
+By turning these ideas into simple formulas, the LLM allows the PPO agent to easily find and use the connections between price, sentiment, and global economic signals.

 Table~\ref{tab:deepseek_thinking_process} shows a sample of the thinking process of the DeepSeek model.
 Unlike other LLMs, DeepSeek generates a thoughtful and detailed reasoning process before presenting results.
 This approach enhances the explainability of the outcomes, providing investors with clearer insights to inform their financial decisions.
 For example, when asked to create trading strategies, DeepSeek first analyzes the given features, such as stock prices, technical indicators, and sentiment scores, and identifies their roles in market behavior.
 It then thoughtfully designs each formula to capture different aspects like momentum, trend strength, volatility, and volume flow, making sure the strategies are diverse and aligned with typical trading logic.
 Only after carefully laying out this reasoning does DeepSeek present the final set of strategies, allowing users to clearly understand the rationale behind each output.